 What to do with direct debits

-Interest on your loan during the payment deferral
+Interest on your loan during the Payment Deferral Period

-At the end of the payment deferral, you will resume making payments.
+At the end of the payment deferral, you will hopefully resume making payments.

 If you are still not able to make your full loan payments due to circumstances relating to Coronavirus, then we may offer you further help, for example, a payment arrangement, if these are appropriate to your circumstances.